VitBu/design_patterns/README.md

-# Design Patterns Implementation
+# Design Patterns Implementation in Python3

-Feel free to use these in your projects
+Feel free to use these implementations in your projects.